Transition of Care Programme

 Managing the transition from children’s to adults’ community services

-This QNI programme, funded by the Burdett Trust for Nursing, aims to improve care for young people who are in the ‘transition’ process from children’s to adults’ community healthcare.
+This programme aims to improve care for young people who are in the ‘transition’ process from children’s to adults’ community healthcare.

 Young people who have been diagnosed with a long term health condition during childhood are supported by dedicated children’s services, working with their parent(s) or guardian(s).
 Once people reach young adulthood, they need to transition to adult health services.
 This process can be stressful and confusing for young people and their families, if for example there are gaps in communication or lack of joined up working.

-We have produced an online learning resource below, ‘Transition of Care Programme’, for community nurses, to help them understand the issues that young people (and their families) face.
+We have produced an online learning resource, ‘Transition of Care Programme’ for community nurses, to help them understand the issues that young people (and their families) face.
 The resource aims to improve practice in this key area and improve the experience of young patients.

 Click on this link to open the resource:

-Candice was assisted throughout by a young person who had experienced the transition to adult services, Hannah Phillips.
-Hannah has also written a blog about her experience.
+Candice was assisted by a young person who had experienced the transition process, Hannah Phillips.
+Hannah wrote a blog about her experience in January 2017.

 In September 2017, Hannah wrote further reflections in a new blog entitled ‘Appreciation.‘